Big Sky Working Dog Club

 - We do not do personal protection training.
 Schutzhund/IGP is not about personal protection, and a successful dog/handler team must be proficient in obedience, tracking and protection.

 - Please keep your dog on leash and under control and ask if you should bring it onto the training field or into the building (if we are training indoors).

 - Do not let your dog socialize with other dogs unless specifically told by the other handler that it is acceptable (this is rare – we are here to bond with our dogs, not let them bond with others).

 - Be courteous of dogs and handlers who are working.

-- Feel free to ask questions and talk with a club member about what someone is doing with their dog while they are training.
+- Feel free to ask questions and talk with club members about what someone is doing with their dog while they are training.

 - And we expect you to enjoy yourself and learn!

-Visitors will be charged $10 per session plus any fees associated with use of the facilities.
-You will be expected to participate in all three phases of training if you plan to be part of the club.
-After three sessions as a visitor, we will evaluate your dog and inform you if we think your dog is or is not suited to the sport of IPO.
+Full Members will be expected to participate in all three phases of training if you plan to be part of the club.
 Some dogs are not suitable for protection work.
 That’s OK, there are still ways you can participate and earn titles in obedience and tracking if you wish to become an Associate Member.
 Note that the requirement to track is waived for October through April.